Exploring Las Vegas’ Retro Side

 It’s always interesting to see how a city changes decade after decade.
 Vegas’ heydays of the Rat Pack fifties through the neon seventies are historic.
 Today, parts of Downtown Las Vegas remain (mostly) intact, and have become an attraction worthy of a visit.

 Fremont Street is still the most popular “vintage” Vegas attraction.
 The old Strip is home to the Golden Nugget, the Pioneer Club, and Vegas Vic–the popular giant cowboy sign that’s synonymous with the old city (remember that Austin Powers scene?).
+It can be a bit oddball at night, but if you’re a fan of neon, you should stop by and snap a few pics here.
+Bonus points if you stick around for a drink at Velveteen Rabbit, Corduroy, Oak and Ivy, or Atomic Liquor.

 Having boomed in the fifties and sixties, Vegas also has some killer antique shopping destinations.
 Many of them are filled to the brim with great finds.
 Antique Alley is a short distance from the Strip madness, and a one-stop destination for all things mod, mid-century, high-end, and low-end.
 A unique find from the Alley makes for a perfect Vegas holiday souvenir.